berkshelf/berkshelf/_includes/index.md

 ## The Berksfile

 Dependencies are managed via the file `Berksfile`.
-The Berksfile is like Bundler's Gemfile.
-Entries in the Berskfile are known as sources.
-It contains a list of sources identifying what Cookbooks to retrieve and where to get them.
+The Berksfile contains a list of cookbooks to retrieve and where to get them.

     metadata
     cookbook 'memcached'